jsoref/dpdk/doc/guides/prog_guide/member_lib.rst

 which is the set id associated with the key to delete.
 It is worth noting that current implementation of vBF does not support deletion [1]_.
 An error code ``-EINVAL`` will be returned.

 ..
-[1] Tradditional bloom filter does not support proactive deletion.
+[1] Traditional bloom filter does not support proactive deletion.
 Supporting proactive deletion require additional implementation and performance overhead.

 References
 -----------